awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 #### **Output**

-Function will return a string representing the text translated.
+Returns a string representing the translated text.

 For example: